-All exterior hammocks must be approved by Facilities before being installed.
+All hammocks must be approved by Facilities before being installed.
 Please contact Facilities at 909.607.2226 to obtain structural and safety approval.
 Hammocks that do not meet the requirements will be removed immediately without notice.
-Hammocks CANNOT be placed on any exterior hallway of the resdience halls, except for on the ground floors (with approval).

-Health and Safety Inenections
+Health and Safety Checks